ubuntu/ubuntu-project-docs/docs/reference/exception-LandscapeUpdates.rst

 This document describes the policy for updating Landscape client packages in a stable supported distro, including LTS.
-It is also the aim of this document to provide an example of the needed minimum requirements for any upstream project that wants to push updates to an Ubuntu stable release.
+It is also the aim of this document to provide an example for any upstream project that wants to push updates to an Ubuntu stable release.

 Landscape is a commercial service from Canonical which periodically offers new features to its customers.
 Being a client-server product, the